jazzy1331/NationalParkService/readme.md

 **Google Cloud Scheduler:** An online cron job scheduler.
 Responsible for starting the cloud function every 3 hours.

 **Google Cloud Storage**: An online bucket in which all site files are loaded and used for website hosting.
-(Not required for development)
+(Not required for development).

 ## Usage